 - Every day, we are adding to our knowledge of COVID-19, and keeping pace with the rapid growth of new scientific evidence as it emerges.
-The scientific evidence gathered through the work of this task force will provide critical knowledge to inform decision-making. - Conducting large serological (blood test) surveys of the Canadian population will measure the scope and scale of COVID-19 infections across the country. - This effort needs to be well-coordinated and well-executed to achieve the best results to inform policy decisions on ways to bring the country back to normal or to a "new normal". - We are establishing a task force of organizations that will work together under the direction of a Governing Board charged with setting priorities and recommending projects for funding to the Government of Canada.
-The leadership team is comprised of three individuals who are wellrenowned for their contributions to research, academia, and innovation in both public health and healthcare both in Canada and internationally. - The Governing Board will be co-chaired by: - Dr. David Naylor, well known for his scientific and academic leadership and successful management of large and complex organizations; - Dr. Catherine Hankins, who brings domestic and international experience in leading large and complex research endeavours and in creating partnerships to advance public health priorities. - Dr. Tim Evans, Director, School of Population and Global Health, at McGill University, will lead the Secretariat responsible for the efficient execution of this complex endeavour. - The task force will catalyse, support, and harmonize the design and rapid implementation of population-based studies that will generate reliable first estimates of SARS-CoV-2 immunity, overall and in priority populations across Canada. - The Public Health Agency of Canada's National Microbiology Laboratory will be part of the task force and will provide testing standardization and support procurement of commercial test kits (once approved) to support the efficient and standardized operations of the task force.
+The scientific evidence gathered through the work of this task force will provide critical knowledge to inform decision-making. - Conducting large serological (blood test) surveys of the Canadian population will measure the scope and scale of COVID-19 infections across the country.

+This effort needs to be well-coordinated and well-executed to achieve the best results to inform policy decisions on ways to bring the country back to normal or to a "new normal".

+- We are establishing a task force of organizations that will work together under the direction of a Governing Board charged with setting priorities and recommending projects for funding to the Government of Canada.
+The leadership team is comprised of three individuals who are wellrenowned for their contributions to research, academia, and innovation in both public health and healthcare both in Canada and internationally. - The Governing Board will be co-chaired by: - Dr. David Naylor, well known for his scientific and academic leadership and successful management of large and complex organizations; - Dr. Catherine Hankins, who brings domestic and international experience in leading large and complex research endeavours and in creating partnerships to advance public health priorities. - o Dr. Tim Evans, Director, School of Population and Global Health, at McGill University, will lead the Secretariat responsible for the efficient execution of this complex endeavour. - The task force will catalyse, support, and harmonize the design and rapid implementation of population-based studies that will generate reliable first estimates of SARS-CoV-2 immunity, overall and in priority populations across Canada. - The Public Health Agency of Canada's National Microbiology Laboratory will be part of the task force and will provide testing standardization and support procurement of commercial test kits (once approved) to support the efficient and standardized operations of the task force. - Rapid and representative national surveys provide a snapshot of where we stand now, and what to expect in a possible second wave of infection.
+They can also shed light on the potential immunity status of vulnerable populations such as Indigenous communities, and residents of nursing homes and long-term care facilities. - Serological surveys can also help guide important public health decisions once a vaccine becomes available.